kirbykevinson/speaco-client/README.md

+# THIS PIECE OF SOFTWARE IS NO LONGER DEVELOPED

 Speaco is a simple WebSockets anonymous group chat app intended to be used over local area networks.
 The app was made as a college project and has the following features: